FHA Loan Overview

-- Wide Variety of FHA Loan Products: Whether it is a 30 year fixed, 15 year fixed or a 203k loan, FHA has you covered.
+- Wide Variety of FHA Loan Options: Whether it is a 30 year fixed, 15 year fixed or a 203k loan, FHA has you covered.

 - FHA Allows Low Down Payments: With a low down payment option, more people can buy a new house.
 This is great for first time home buyers, and those who have little money to put down.

 - FHA Allows 100% Gift Funds: In addition to a low down payment, those funds can come from a gift.

-- FHA Insures All Types of Properties: They are available for single-family detached homes, 2-4 unit homes, condos, and manufactured homes.
+- FHA Insures Various Types of Properties: They are available for single-family detached homes, 2-4 unit homes, condos, and manufactured homes.

-- FHA Streamline Refinance: One of the best things about FHA loans is the ability to Streamline Refinance.
+- FHA Streamline Refinance: One of the unique features of an FHA loan is the ability to Streamline Refinance.
 This is the easiest way to refinance as there is no credit qualifying, no income verification, and no appraisals required if you refinance your FHA loan.